Medically reviewed by Drugs.com. Last updated on Feb 5, 2024.

-Vaginal agenesis (a-JEN-uh-sis) is a rare disorder that occurs when the vagina doesn't develop, and the womb (uterus) may only develop partially or not at all.
-This condition is present before birth, and may also be associated with kidney, heart or skeletal abnormalities.
+Vaginal agenesis (a-JEN-uh-sis) is a rare disorder in which the vagina doesn't develop, and the womb (uterus) may only develop partially or not at all.
+This condition is present before birth and may also be associated with kidney or skeletal problems.

-The condition is also known as mullerian aplasia or Mayer-Rokitansky-Kuster-Hauser (MRKH) syndrome.
-Both surgical and nonsurgical treatments are available.
+The condition is also known as mullerian agenesis, mullerian aplasia or Mayer-Rokitansky-Kuster-Hauser syndrome.

 When to see a doctor

-If you haven't had a menstrual period by age 15, see your doctor.
+If you haven't had a menstrual period by age 15, see your health care provider.

-It's not clear what causes vaginal agenesis.
-Scientists think that at some point during the first 20 weeks of pregnancy, tubes called the mullerian ducts don't develop properly.
-Normally, one of these ducts develops into the uterus and vagina, and the other grows into fallopian tubes.
+It's not clear what causes vaginal agenesis, but at some point during the first 20 weeks of pregnancy, tubes called the mullerian ducts don't develop properly.

 - Blood tests.
 Blood tests to assess your chromosomes and measure your hormone levels can confirm your diagnosis and rule out other conditions.